henryrobbins/umphbase/README.md

 mysql> SOURCE umphbase.sql
 ```

-Using [sql_push.py](sql_push.py), the pull from ATU can be pushed to a MySQL
+Using [sql_push.py](update/sql_push.py), the pull from ATU can be pushed to a
-database.
+MySQL database.
 You can connect to the database in two different ways.
-The first
+The
-option is to provide the connection parameters every time you run the script.
+first option is to provide the connection parameters every time you run the
+script.

 ```
-python sql_push.py
+python update/sql_push.py atu_database prompt
 Connect to a SQL database.
 Host: `host`
 Database: `database name`